-For 2019, the Summer Session (June 10 through July 24) will be directed by Professor Matthew Sears, University of New Brunswick.
+For 2020, the Summer Session (June 15 through July 29) will be directed by Professor J. Matthew Harrington, Tufts University.
 The Summer Session schedule alternates periods in Athens with extended trips outside the city.
 The program runs seven days a week.
 Participants are expected to take part in all scheduled activities and should not plan individual travel during the course of the program.

 While in Athens, members visit and study the city's important monuments and sites, such as the Acropolis, Agora, and Kerameikos.
 Several day-trips are made to sites in Attica, including Sounion, Rhamnous, Thorikos, Aegina, Marathon, Brauron, and Eleusis.

 The extended trips vary from session to session, but traditionally include six days on Crete, ten days in the Peloponnese and a week in Northern Greece.
 Of the, roughly, 60 sites and museums visited during these trips, the following are normally included: Knossos, Phaistos, Corinth, Isthmia, Nemea, Mycenae, Tiryns, Epidauros, Sparta, Mystra, Pylos, Bassai, Olympia, Thebes, Delphi, Thermopylae, Dimini and Sesklo, Vergina, Pella, and Olynthus.

 Every participant gives two on-site oral reports of about twenty minutes each.
 Report topics are selected in consultation with the director, taking into account participants’ interests and skills.